-I am an inter-disciplinary artist and creative living in London advocating for equal access and opportunities for under represented audiences and creatives into the art and cultural sector.
-Graduating from Mount Holyoke College (MHC), USA, has given me sound background in the liberal arts, with disciplines ranging from Art, Art History, Gender Studies, Sociology, Journalism, and Film Studies.
+I am an inter-disciplinary artist and creative living in London advocating for equal access and opportunities for under represented audiences and creatives in the creative and cultural sector.
+Graduating from Mount Holyoke College (MHC), USA, has given me sound background in the liberal arts, with disciplines ranging from Art, Anthropology, Sociology, Art History, Gender Studies, Journalism, and Film Studies.
 My training as an artist has taught me skills in Painting, Printmaking, Photography and Digital Media Design.
 Course-work in Anthropology has developed my writing, critical thinking, and qualitative research skills.
-My interest in the art and social anthropology have kept me abreast of developments in artistic and cultural theory and thought, with a focus on curatorial, and engagement work.
+My interest in art and social anthropology have kept me abreast of developments in artistic and cultural theory and thought, with a focus on curatorial, and engagement work.
 Having moved to London in 2017, I recognised a limited number of South Asian communities involved in Art, Museum and Cultural sector and I am passionate to work towards equal access and opportunities in the sector.
 I have work experience in the art and cultural heritage exhibition and events curation, collaboration and engagement, with independent artists, heritage professionals and organisations.
-My social art practice with the Victoria & Albert Museum (V&A), National Trust (NT), an RQF Level 3 Diploma in Cultural Heritage, and regular museum/gallery visits have all instilled in me an understanding of the systemic issues that need to be addressed in Art access and education.
+My social art practice with Culture&, Victoria & Albert Museum (V&A), National Trust (NT), an RQF Level 3 Diploma in Cultural Heritage, non-profits and community organisations have all instilled in me an understanding of the systemic issues that need to be addressed in Art access and education.
 I am interested in building community, deep connections and public dialogue outside of immediate paradigms and boundaries.
 Making art education more accessible in institutions and communities is one way in which I can see myself positively making change to the problem of lack of access and inclusion.

 + View all

 Art Workshop Facilitator and CuratorSandpit Arts